← Back to Library

-The Iliad for Self-Learners
+The iliad for self-learners

 The Iliad is one of the most brilliant and moving, devastating and visceral representations of human life and experience.
-It's one of the earliest surviving works of world literature and it's one of the foundational poems of western culture.
-Uh the philosophers of the ancient world, Aristotle, Longginus, Socrates and Plato all knew their Homer and many of the English poets who are important to this channel were influenced by the Iliad. poets like Edmund Spencer, John Milton, Alexander Pope, John Keats, Matthew Arnold, uh James Joyce, Ezra Pound, and many, many more.
+It's one of the earliest surviving works of world literature and it's one of the foundational poems of western culture. the philosophers of the ancient world, Aristotle, Longginus, Socrates and Plato all knew their Homer and many of the English poets who are important to this channel were influenced by the Iliad. poets like Edmund Spencer, John Milton, Alexander Pope, John Keats, Matthew Arnold, James Joyce, Ezra Pound, and many, many more.

 In fact, every Renaissance moment has engaged in some way with Homer.
 Now, it's a poem concerned with the Greek war with Troy, but its meaning and significance for our own lives is still immediate, although not always apparent.
 In the Iliad, readers have found a work that mingles with the light of their own days, the light of the ancient.
 And during the American Renaissance in the 19th century, Henry David Thorro wrote this about the Iliad.